Faster network disruption from layered oscillatory dynamics: Noisy nonlinear layered oscillators

 In order to detect escapes, one can use the winding number defined on a cycle $c$ as,

 where $|.|_{[-\pi, \pi)}$ brings the argument into the interval $[-\pi, \pi)$ and $z_i$ is the degree of freedom of the $i$-th oscillator in the cycle.
 The winding number is therefore an integer given by the number of times that the degrees of freedom wind around the origin along a cycle $c$ [see Fig.~\ref{fig1}(b)].
 On a planar meshed network, one can further define a winding vector $\bf{q}$ whose components are given by the winding number on each cycle composing the network.
 Each stable fixed point of Eqs.~(\ref{eq1}) are unambiguously identified by a pair of winding vectors $({\bf{q_1}}, {\bf{q_2}})$ where $\bf{q_l}$ is the collection of winding numbers on each cycle of the $l$-th layer.
-Therefore, by recording $({\bf{q_1}}, {\bf{q_2}})$\,, one is able to detect basin's escapes.
+Therefore, by recording $({\bf{q_1}}, {\bf{q_2}})$\,, one is able to detect basin's escapes independently in each layer.
+This technique is useful in cases where one is able to measure the flows on each edge, and therefore, determine the winding numbers on each cycle.
 Another way of measuring first escape times is simply by letting the system relax at every time step and checking that the stable fixed point is the same as the original.
 This is for sure more precise in determining the first escape time, however, it is much more costly in terms of numerical simulations.